-The Ministry of Health has reported 173 new cases in the community today, bringing the outbreak total close to 8,000 with 7,832 cases.
+The Ministry of Health has reported 178 new community cases, taking the Delta outbreak total to 7,660.

 Of these, 149 are in Auckland, 16 are in Waikato, two in Northland, nine in the Bay of Plenty, one in Lakes (in Rotorua) and one in MidCentral (in Pahīatua, which comes after wastewater samples detected Covid-19 in the past fortnight).

 The case in Pahīatua is self-isolating with investigations underway to find the source of the infection.
 So far, initial case interviews have identified a small number of household contacts, who are isolating, with tests arranged.

 Of the new cases, 96 are unlinked and 82 remain unlinked with investigations ongoing.

 The ministry is also reporting another Covid-19-related death of a patient at Auckland City Hospital yesterday afternoon.
 The patient, who was in their late 50s, was admitted to Auckland City Hospital on November 5.